robdmc/consecution/README.md

 execution strategy.

 I can hear you saying.
 "But this will not scale well for big data."
 My response would be that you don't actually have big data.
-And if you do, then you are probably better off using tools like Kafa, Storm, Hadoop, etc. that have been designed for scalability.
+And if you do, then you are probably better off using tools like Kafka, Storm, Hadoop, etc. that have been designed for scalability.
 Consecution has been designed for the much more common case where you can handle everything on a single core.